quiet-programmer/hive_note_app/README.md

 [//]: # (<h1> If you see this error "Google Service Json Not Found"</h1>)
 <h3 style="color:red;"> Please delete pubspec.lock if you are having some issues and if you want to make a pull request, please ignore pubspec.lock Thanks</h3>
-<p>Please if you cloned the repo and have error saying, "Google Service json file not found, you need to create a firebase project and add in the Android App Project folder"</p>

 ## Plugin's Used
 1. <p><b> Hive (To locally store Data) </b></p>